SAP/spartacus-docs/_pages/dev/customizing-cms-components.md

 ## Guarding Components

 It's often a case that some routes should be accessible only in certain conditions (i.e. Personal Details page should be opened only for signed-in user).
-For this purpose we can use Angular [Route Guards](https://angular.io/guide/router#milestone-5-route-guards) to perform some logic before entering a route (i.e fetch data from backend or check if user is authenticated) and decide whether it can be opened or we should redirect to other page.
+For this purpose we can use Angular [Route Guards](https://angular.io/guide/router#milestone-5-route-guards) to perform some logic before entering a route (i.e fetch data from backend or check if user is authenticated) and decide whether it can be opened or we should redirect to another page.

 The pages' content is often CMS-driven, so in Spartacus comes up with *configuring guards per CMS component*.
 Just after loading CMS components for a page from backend, all Guards of those components are executed.
 It allows for redirecting to other page if at least one guard decides so (i.e. due to missing authentication).